logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

 Where do I go from here?
 ------------------------

-We have prepared several notebooks in the TensorFlow tour on HopsWorks with examples for running Horovod on Hops.
+We have prepared several notebooks in the TensorFlow tour on Hopsworks with examples for running Horovod on Hops.

 Current limitations